Sh-Zh-7/hands-on-digits-recognizer/README.md

 The 2 datasets I used here are from **Machine Learning in Action book's resources** and **Kaggle's mnist data set**.

+# Instruction

+For SVM and KNN part, you can see the [Chinese instruction here](https://github.com/Sh-Zh-7/hands-on-digits-recognizer/blob/master/doc/knn_svm_instruction.pdf).

+For CNN part, I strongly recommend AndrewNG's deep learning course and Kaggle's high rank notebooks.

 # Reference

 [1].
 [Machine Learning in Action](https://www.amazon.com/Machine-Learning-Action-Peter-Harrington/dp/1617290181).
 PETER HARRINGTON.
 MANNING.
 Shelter Island.